ts4z/barge.org/README.md

 dashes, in YAML format.
 This works best if it includes the document title, the document date (`YYYY-MM-DD` format), and maybe a summary field.

-If you write Markdown, it is naturally restricted to a reasonable subset.
-You *cannot* include HTML in general, and Hugo will *omit* it ... but you can bracket a section like this:
+If you write Markdown (`some_filename.md`), you will not have access to the full scope of HTML (and this is a feature).
+Unlike Markdown in some other contexts, you *cannot* include HTML in general, and Hugo will *omit* it ... but you can bracket a section like this:

 ```
     {{< rawhtml }}}